Can You Drive a Car in Mexico?

 - A passport, pass card or green card is legally required to cross the border into Mexico and back into the U.S.

 - A visitor's visa or FMM for each person (non-Mexican citizens) in your party if staying less than 180 days.
 This is your proof of legal entry.
 Obtain an FMM at the border or online.
-The cost as of January 2020 is approximately $30 per person or free if your trip is 7 days or less and you cross by land.
-Stays longer than 180 days require a resident visa.
+The cost as of January 2022 is approximately $32 per person or free if your trip is 7 days or less and you cross by land.
+Stays longer than 180 days require a temporary or resident visa.

 - TIP if traveling outside the Free Zone